Tips to improve your brain health and cognitive function

 Normal cortisol (stress hormone) levels have no adverse effect on the hippocampus.
 Whereas excessive cortisol damages the hippocampus and its cells.
 This may result in significant memory loss.
 Stress may be one of the causes of brain fog, which you can alleviate using brain function supplements to improve your brain function.

 Whether fighting cognitive functions decline or not, you can keep your brain sharp.
-You can also introduce brain supplements that will improve your cognitive function and support brain health.
+You can also introduce brain supplements that will help improve your cognitive function and support brain health.

 - Paterson KE, Myint PK, Jennings A, et al. Mediterranean diet reduces risk of incident stroke in a population with varying cardiovascular disease risk profiles.
 Stroke.
 2018;49(10):2415-2420. doi:10.1161/STROKEAHA.117.020258